stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 #HSLIDE

-## Pilot 1: General public
+## Pilot 1: Introduction to Machine Learning
-### Topic: Machine Learning
+### Students and general public

 * Iterative prototyping
 * Wizard of Oz study: Setup and results
 * Current version of the interface
-* Features to explore
+* Next steps

 #HSLIDE

-## Pilot 2: General public
+## Pilot 2: UNESCO sites
-### Topic: UNESCO sites
+### General public

+* Different requirements
-> Presumably shorter experiences
+* Presumably shorter experiences

-> Recommend based on the learner's current or future location
+* Factor the learner's current or future location into the recommendations

-> Search by site name?
+* Search by site name?
 Search by location and radius?

 #HSLIDE